Joy-less/Holo/README.md

 Delegates contain:

 - A target object
-- A method name string
+- A method object

 When retrieving a method directly (e.g. `cat.meow`) a delegate is returned rather than a method.

+A single object can have multiple methods with the same name, called "overloads".
+If a call is ambiguous between two overloads, the first overload is always chosen.

 ## Collections